 - a.
 REVIEW CASE FILE - a.
 NIJC will send any relevant case materials to you. - b.
 DAY OF CLINIC - a.
 Attend clinic and participate in training. - b.
-Debrief with NIJC staff member prior to client meeting to discuss case overview and legal strategy. - c.
-Meet with your client to introduce yourself, describe your role, review confidentiality, confirm best way to contact client, and make a plan for the first meeting.
+Debrief with NIJC staff member to discuss case overview and legal strategy.

 Step 2: Case Preparation